kokchun/Data-engineering-AI22/Lecture-code/Lec4-Airflow_intro/README.md

 ---
 ## First DAG

-Now we will build your first DAG...
+Now we will build your first DAG, [see code here](https://github.com/kokchun/Data-engineering-AI22/tree/main/Lecture-code/Lec4-Airflow_intro), schedule it and we will go into airflow scheduler in command line and test out the DAG and tasks.
+Also we will navigate around in the Airflow UI to understand it.